Basirk/I2CHelper/README.md

 > to "I2CHelper".
 This is to bring it in line with the Arduino library
 > recommendations (Lint rule LP015).
 The pull request can be found here:
 > https://github.com/arduino/library-registry/pull/347
-> If you chose to use this library then you will need to switch to the new one
+> If you choose to use this library then you will need to switch to the new one
 > once the pull request has been accepted.
 The code and filenames will remain
 > unchanged.